Dr Aidan Power (he/him)

 My research has been funded by the German Universities Excellence Initiative, the Government of Ireland Postdoctoral Fellowship Programme, and the British Academy.
 I am a Fellow of the HEA.

-I am a co-founder of Alphaville: Journal of Film and Screen Media and have worked as a peer-reviewer for Academic Quarter, Journal of Scandinavian Cinema, Paradoxa: Studies in World Literary Genres, Studies in European Cinema, Utopian Studies, and Routledge books.
+I am a co-founder of Alphaville: Journal of Film and Screen Media and have worked as a peer-reviewer for Academic Quarter, Journal of Scandinavian Cinema, Paradoxa: Studies in World Literary Genres, the Postgraduate Journal of Medical Humanities, Studies in European Cinema, the Irish Studies Review, Utopian Studies, and Routledge books.

 Biography: